-The budget is indeed your first forecast.
-But how do we make an accurate forecast for a hotel?
+The budget is indeed your first forecasting.
+But how do we make an accurate hotel revenue management forecast for a hotel?
 To do so we will be discussing the following elements; unconstrained demand, stay patterns, booking pace

 At which rate and how many rooms can you sell for every future day (booking pace)?

-Besides of the frequency of the budget review you can implement a Rolling Budget.
-That means keeping open constantly 12 or 13 month strategy.
-It will help you be more accurate as the data you will use to budget or forecast for the same month next year is fresh in your mind.
+Besides the frequency of the budget review, you can implement a rolling Budget.
+That means keeping open constantly 12 or 13-month strategy.
+It will help you be more accurate as the revenue management data you will use to budget or forecast for the same month next year is fresh in your mind.

-In our next revenue management article we will look at how to create a demand calendar.
+The next revenue management topic we will look at is how to create a demand calendar.